James Wetherill (1750?-1801) and Mary Proctor (1758-????)

 James Wetherill’s birth year is a bit of a mystery.
 It’s most likely that he was born in or around 1750, judging by the year of his marriage and the fact that he died in Great Yarmouth aged 51 in 1801.
 I found a James baptised in the town on 27 February 1746/7 to Thomas Wetherill and Sarah Sley.
 However, this infant son of the couple was buried at the parish church of St Nicholas in October of the same year.

-I believe it’s 90% certain that a subsequent child was born to Thomas and Sarah and baptised James despite having found no evidence of this, perhaps because the records were damaged or lost over time.
+I believe that a subsequent child was born to Thomas and Sarah and baptised James despite having found no evidence of this, perhaps because the records were damaged or lost over time.
 Interestingly, James’ first two children were called Thomas and Sarah and this was a time when people often called their children after their parents.
-In addition, a James Wetherill was mentioned in the will of Sarah Sley’s father and described as a grandchild.
+In addition, a James Wetherill was mentioned as a grandchild in the will of Sarah Sley’s father written in 1758 and proved after his death in 1765.
+In it, he was granted the sum of £10.

 Wherever he came from, James married Mary Proctor on 5 June 1776 at St Nicholas’s Church in Yarmouth.
 Mary was likely the girl baptised on 26 February 1758 in Great Yarmouth to parents Thomas Proctor and Elizabeth Woodcock.

-He could be the James Wetherill mentioned in the Ipswich Journal of 7 December 1775, specifically in a humble petition to King George III signed by a number of men of Great Yarmouth.
-The petition called for a peaceful solution to the ongoing war between the American colonies and Britain for the benefit of both sides.
+James may be the James Wetherill mentioned in the Ipswich Journal of 7 December 1775, specifically in a humble petition to King George III signed by a number of men of Great Yarmouth.
+The petition called for a peaceful solution to the war between the American colonies and Britain for the benefit of both sides.
 It was, of course, a petition that the King and his ministers would ignore.

 What did James do for a living?
 The baptism records for his children give few hints but a Norfolk Chronicle report from 5 June 1784 referred to an auction of property around the Market Place in Great Yarmouth, owned by a James Hey, who’d been made bankrupt.
 The sale included “a shop, two parlours, kitchen, dining-room, seven bed-chambers, and other convenient offices, most advantageously situated for the millinery and drapery business…” as well as a barber’s shop and cellar leased to a James Wetherill that was being used as a public house called The Chequers.
 James had taken on the lease for 21 years from Christmas 1783 for an annual rent of £8 8s.
 There’s little or no evidence of another man by this name in the town at this time, so this is probably my ancestor – but he wasn’t a publican.

-However, it’s his will, written in 1797, that reveals the story of his life and career, as well as his success in business.
+It’s his will, written in 1797, that reveals the story of his life and career, as well as his success in business.
 James was a peruke maker, a man who made the sort of extravagant wigs we associate with the grand men and women of Georgian England.
-A record of 23 November 1763 reveals that he was apprenticed to peruke maker Will Nutman in Yarmouth.
+A record of 23 November 1763 revealed that he was apprenticed to peruke maker Will Nutman in Yarmouth.

 The will made provision for Mary to pay six shillings a week to James’s mother Sarah every Saturday.
 However, on her death his trustees Samuel King, a baker, and Nathaniel Lewis, a leather cutter, were instructed to dispose of the Market Place properties and divide the proceeds.
 James’s mother was to get £100, to be paid into Gurney’s Bank, in place of her six shillings a week.
 The rest of the money was to be divided equally among James’s surviving children or their offspring.
 The other properties, occupied by the baker, were to go to the children on Mary’s death or remarriage and to be held by them as tenants in common.
 James’s goods, chattels and moveables were also to be divided, half to go to his wife and the rest to be divided among his children.

 James died in May 1801 and was buried in Great Yarmouth on 4 May.
-I’ve yet to track down a burial date for Mary.
+I’ve not found a burial date for Mary, so did she remarry?

 Mary and James had at least seven children, and several of them migrated to Barking in Essex:

-- James Wetherill (1790-1879), my 5th great-grand uncle.
-Born on the 5 May 1790 and baptised in Great Yarmouth on the 3 June that year, James also ended up moving to Barking in Essex after growing up on the Norfolk coast.
-He proved to be successful in business, never married and lived in Heath Street in the town for most of his life.
+• James Wetherill (1790-1879), my 5th great-grand uncle.
+Born on the 5 May 1790 and baptised at St Nicholas’s in Great Yarmouth on the 3 June that year, James also ended up moving to Barking in Essex after growing up on the Norfolk coast.
+He proved to be successful in business, never married and lived in Heath Street, Barking, for most of his life.
 The 1841 census listed him as a slopshop keeper, which described a seller of ready-made clothes (or sometimes baskets).
 By 1851 he was still in the business but also referred to as a proprietor of houses, while employing his own staff.
-In 1861 he was listed as a fundholder, which usually referred to someone who was living off their investments, and then years later was described as a retired tailor.
+In 1861 he was listed as a fundholder, which usually referred to someone who was living off their investments, and ten years later was described as a retired tailor.
 James died on 26 July 1879 in Barking and was buried on the 31st.
-His gravestone survives at St Margaret of Antioch Churchyard, although in a badly damaged state, and also names two Lester family members – John James and Rebekah (his nephew and his first wife).
-James left an estate valued at under £5,000 and his executors were three nephews from the Marchant and Lester families that his sisters had married into.
+His gravestone survives at St Margaret of Antioch Churchyard, although in a badly damaged state, and also names two Lester family members – John James and Rebekah (his nephew and his first wife – see above).
+James left an estate valued at under £5,000 and his executors were three nephews from the Marchant and Lester families.